 How to watch the latest haute couture shows at Paris Fashion Week

-Hot off the heels of the menswear shows, Paris Haute Couture Fashion Week opens today with a four-day schedule of events including a combination of livestreamed and physical shows.
+Hot on the heels of the menswear shows, Paris Haute Couture Fashion Week opens today with a four-day schedule of events including a combination of livestreamed and physical shows.

 Dior, Chanel and Zuhair Murad are among the houses hosting in-person shows this season.